Second Sino-Japanese War: Resumption of the Chinese Civil War

 In 1945, China emerged from the war a victor, but economically weak and on the verge of all-out civil war.
 The economy was sapped by the military demands of a long costly war and internal strife, by spiraling inflation, and by corruption in the Nationalist government that included profiteering, speculation and hoarding.
+Large swathes of the prime farming areas had been ravaged by the fighting and there was starvation and famine in the wake of the war.
+Many towns and cities were destroyed, and millions were rendered homeless by floods.

 The poor performance of Nationalist forces opposing the Ichi-go campaign was largely viewed as reflecting poorly on Chiang's competence.
 Chiang blamed the failure on the United States, particularly Stilwell, who had used Chinese forces in the Burma Campaign and in Chiang's view, left China insufficiently defended.
 As part of the Yalta Conference, which allowed a Soviet sphere of influence in Manchuria, the Soviets dismantled and removed more than half of the industrial equipment left there by the Japanese before handing over Manchuria to China.
-Large swathes of the prime farming areas had been ravaged by the fighting and there was starvation and famine in the wake of the war.
-Many towns and cities were destroyed, and millions were rendered homeless by floods.

 The problems of rehabilitation and reconstruction after the ravages of a protracted war were staggering, and the war left the Nationalists severely weakened, and their policies left them unpopular.

 Meanwhile, the war strengthened the Communists both in popularity and as a viable fighting force.
 At Yan'an and elsewhere in the communist controlled areas, Mao Zedong was able to adapt Marxism–Leninism to Chinese conditions.
 He taught party cadres to lead the masses by living and working with them, eating their food, and thinking their thoughts.

-In Japanese-occupied areas, the Communists had established military and political bases from which it carried out guerilla warfare.
+In Japanese-occupied areas, the Communists had established military and political bases from which they carried out guerilla warfare.
 The Communists built popular support in these areas, returning land to poor peasants, reducing peasant's rent, and arming the people.
 By Spring 1945, there were 19 Communist-governed areas in China in which 95 million people lived.
 In Fall 1945, the Communist armies had 1.27 million men and were supported by 2.68 million militia members.